nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `allocate 1 2 1` adds the member at index 1 in the displayed member list to the allocation list <br> of the facility at index 2 in the displayed facility list on Monday :camera:
+* `allocate 1 2 5` adds the member at index 1 in the displayed member list to the allocation list <br> of the facility at index 2 in the displayed facility list on Friday :camera:

 <p align="center">
    <img src="images/allocateExample.png" height="500" align="center"/>